bmvdgeijn/WASP/CHT/README.bam2h5.md

 ## bam2h5.py

-bam2h5.py is a python program for converting BAM files read count HDF5 files.
+bam2h5.py is a python program for converting BAM files to read count HDF5 files.
 Specifically, bam2h5.py counts the number of reads that match the alternate and reference allele at every SNP in the provided SNP HDF5 data files.
 The read counts are stored in specified HDF5 output files.